pablofs20/UMU-MISP-FL/README.md

 connected to the aggregator is equal or higher than 2, the FL process will begin and a ML model will be trained collaboratively by the registered clients.
 Finally, this model can be pushed back to the local MISP server to share it with other domains.

 For the FL part, we leverage the Flower framework.
-Please consult the [official documentation](https://flower.dev/docs/) for further details.
+Please consult the [Flower official documentation](https://flower.dev/docs/) for further details.

 ## Configuration
 This software is coded and tested in Python 3.6.9.
 Since multiple libraries have been employed, we provide a Python requirements file containing all the dependencies.
 From this, we